skillrepos/ccode/labs.md

 ---
 <br><br>

-## 3: Add the referenced script to the Skill
+## 3: The SKILL.md file needs a script: `scripts/check.py`.
+Add the referenced script to the Skill
 **What we're doing:** Adding a helper script.
 **Why:** Scripts are more predictable than prompting.